sahil-byte/hackathon_wepon_detedtion/README.md

 we are done with the training and weight files and config files.

-### Weight file missing.
+### Weight file not missing.

-Did'nt uploaded the weight file of yolo due to large file size.
+Did'nt uploaded the weight file of yolo due to large file size.(But we desided to upload it anyway.)

 ## And Dataset ?

 that was even more heavy.